itsravenous/maldives-whale-shark-research/README.md

 ### Install Swift Package Manager dependencies
 Swift Package Manager isn't yet fully integrated for Xcode iOS projects.
 We use an approach based on https://github.com/j-channings/swift-package-manager-ios.

+- Generate the dependencies Xcode project: `ruby generate-dependencies-project.rb`
+- Drag the generated `Dependencies.xcodeproj` into your project (at the top level).
-Run `ruby generate-dependencies-project.rb` to generate the dependencies Xcode project.
-No other steps should be necessary.
-If you add new dependencies to `Package.swift` (or update the existing ones), regenerate this project.
+- If you add new dependencies to `Package.swift` (or update the existing ones), regenerate this project (and drag it back in).